xypan1232/ToxDL/README.md

 Linux: Ubuntu 16.04

 # Demo
-You first make empty directory "parameters/" and "predictions/", then directly  run the commend to run ToxDL model on animal training, validaiton and test set by running: <br>
+You first make empty directory "parameters/" and "predictions/", then directly  run the below command to run ToxDL model on animal training, validaiton and test set by running: <br>
 ``` python ToxDL.py```
 <br>
 The above command will output performance metrics in F1-score, MCC, auROC and auPRC for 10 running and the average performance of ToxDL for the 10 running. <br>